 The animation represents the mathematical description of a harmonic wave.
-The amplitude, wave number, and angular frequency can be adjusted interactively, causing the wave properties to update in real time.
+Amplitude, wave number, and angular frequency are adjustable in real time.

 Links

-The animation visualizes the wave equation, which describes a harmonic wave in space and time:
+The animation visualizes a harmonic wave function, which describes a wave in space and time:

 - k: Wave number.
 It describes how many wavelengths fit into a given distance and is defined as k = 2π/λ, where λ is the wavelength.